podio/podio-android/index.md

 Important to know is that the SDK will only hold a weak reference to the global error listeners.
 In practice it means that if you don't hold a reference of your own to the listener, the Java garbage collector will reclaim it.
 This can efficiently be avoided by letting an Android `Activity` or a custom Android `Application` object implement the `ErrorListener` interface.

 ### Using the SDK in a synchronous manner
 Now, you may want to block the current thread while the SDK is executing.
 This is not recommended on the UI thread, though.
 However, you might be executing on a worker thread already, like with an `IntentService`, which you may want to keep alive during the entire Podio SDK execution flow.
-You can then take advantage of the Java `Future` aspects of the returned `RequestFuture` object and block the current thread until the SDK delivers.
+You can then take advantage of the Java `Future` aspects of the returned future object and block the current thread until the SDK delivers.

 You'll still perform the request itself in the same way as with the asynchronous approach, but you'll also need to call the `get()` method on the returned future, something like below: